Click for common questions & answers

 Question 17: Do I need a parking permit if I am attending a public event or am a visitor to the campus?

 No. Parking permits are not needed to attend public events or visiting on EFSC campuses.
 However, there may be a need for a temporary or event permit for your vehicle.
-This is determined by the Director of Security and the Event Coordinator.
+This is determined by the Chief of Collegewide Security and the Event Coordinator.

 Question 18: I feel that I received a traffic citation in error.
 Can I contest or appeal the citation?

 Yes.
-All parking permits and traffic citation disputes shall be directed to the campus Security Coordinator for consideration and resolution.
+All parking permits and traffic citation disputes shall be directed to the Campus Sergeant for consideration and resolution.